Codeception/codeception.github.com/docs/modules/ZombieJS.markdown

 #### clickWithRightButton

-Clicks with right button on link or button or any node found by css
+Clicks with right button on link or button or any node found by CSS or XPath

  * param $link